Paint.NET

 If you're unsure about which resampling mode to use, go for the default Bicubic.

 The Gamma Correction checkbox determines if the resize operation will maintain the luminosity of the image.
+This affects whether the resampling calculations are performance using linear gamma.

 Example - Resizing an Image